Isaac's Byre was converted by the owners in 2011 from a derelict bastle house into the cosy home it is now.

 Isaac's Byre is heated by Ground Source Heat pump which provides copious amounts of hot water and the central heating.
 The cottage is insulated to a high standard and so is lovely and cosy.
 There is a large wood burning stove and a complimentary supply of logs to keep you extra cosy in the evenings.
 We encourage our guests to recycle as much as possible, bins are provided.
 We also hope they will explore the local area.
 The owners live next door so can be on hand if you require anything else.

 Nearby is a local pub serving real ales and home cooked food and a well stocked Post Office/general store (don't forget to ask as not everything is on show).
 Alston has a wide range of shops and places to eat and a steam railway.
-Further afield are the award Killhope lead mining museum, Settle-Carlisle historic railway, Hadrian's wall, Lake District, Durham, Northumberland national park.
+We love Alston Wholefood shop with its wide range of local cheeses, Moody Baker's bread and pasties and to explore the gift shops.
+Further afield are the award winning Killhope lead mining museum, Settle-Carlisle historic railway, Hadrian's wall, Lake District, Durham, Northumberland national park.

 From the house it is possible to walk to Ashgill Force, a waterfall that you can walk behind and experience the water thundering down in front of you.
 Whilst at the waterfall you may see red squirrels which are still thriving in the area.
 It is possible to see birds of prey, rare wild birds, deer, hares, badgers, and a huge variety of birds and animals whilst in the North Pennines.
 The owners keep hens which are free range, and next door are pet sheep, pigs and ducks.

-There is a private pool and sauna 1/4 mile from the house which can be booked by the hour, a community gym 5 miles away, skiing (in season) 3 miles and a golf course 3 miles away/
+There is a private pool and sauna 10 miles from the house which can be booked by the hour, a community gym 5 miles away, skiing (in season) 3 miles and a golf course 3 miles away.

 Within five miles of the cottage is a wide variety of places to eat.
 In Garrigill there is a local bar which serves real ales and home cooked meals.
 Nenthead (3 miles) has a restaurant and a pub which serves a wide variety of foods and drinks both in the bar and in the conservatory.
-Alston (4 miles) has two hotels which serve excellent food plus 3 pubs serving a variety of styles of food.
-There is also and Indian takeaway,pizza takeaway, Fish and Chip shop and a Bistro.
+Alston (4 miles) has thtee hotels which serve excellent food plus 3 pubs serving a variety of styles of food.
+There is also a pizza takeaway, Fish and Chip shop and many pubs will do take away food.
 We can also arrange for a private chef to cook for you or have meals prepared and left in your fridge for you to reheat.

 South Tynedale Railway in Alston runs daily throughout the tourist season and often has special events when steam trains are running plus Thomas the Tank Engine and teddy bear's picnic and other events.
-Close to the railway is a transport museum and craft workshop.
-Both very well worth a visit.
+Close to the railway is a cafe, transport museum and railway visitor centre All very well worth a visit.
 You may need to spend more than one day at the railway to take in everything to do here.
 If you take the train to Kirkhaugh you can then continue on foot to Epiacum said to be the best preserved fort in the Roman Empire.

 The local area has the C2C cycle way (1/4 mile away), lots of local walks (Ashgill waterfall is just 1.5 miles) and cycle numerous off road cycle routes.
 There are also electric bikes for hire for the less energetic or those who want to appreciate the fantastic scenery.